nur-systems/photo-stickers/README.md

 # Usage:

 The `buildImage.sh` bash script will prepare the dependencies, run pytest tests and build the Docker image.
 It will also try to push it to the DockerHub repository for the world to see.
+It should be no surprise to anyone, but it is also what the little Jenkins I run executes when there is a new commit to master.
+Poor man's CI at its best!

 ```bash
 ./buildImage.sh